 You will start your treatment with monthly injections.
 After the first three injections, your doctor will determine the most appropriate treatment schedule for you based on your vision and test results at each visit.
 If considered appropriate, your doctor may decide to gradually increase or adjust the treatment interval for your next injection.

 The injection is given once a month for the first 5 months followed by one injection every 2 months.

-After the first 12 months of treatment with EYLEA, your doctor may decide to adjust the treatment interval for your next injection if considered appropriate based on your vision and/or test results at each visit.
+After the first 12 months of treatment with EYLEA, your doctor may decide to gradually increase or adjust the treatment interval for your next injection if considered appropriate based on your vision and test results at each visit.